hari10599/Cryptomage/README.md

 # Cryptomage

-  A desktop application developed using python that enables secure image transmission between the sender and receiver.
+  A desktop application developed using python that provides secure image transmission between the sender and receiver.
-  A digital signature - SHA is used to makesure that the image is intact and a hybrid cryptosystem - AES+RSA is used to ensure safe image transmission.
+  A digital signature (SHA) was used to verify integrity of the image and a hybrid cryptosystem (AES + RSA) for end-to-end encryption.
 PyQt is used for GUI.